Leading Seaman Ronald W.W. Rendle JX167874

 He was a regular at the Buckingham Palace Garden Parties for veterans hosted by the Queen and Prince Philip who served in the V & W Class Leader HMS Wallace and always made a beeline for the V & W veterans.
-Amongst those he met at the garden parties was Vera Lynn who like Ron was born in East Ham and is now a 100.
+Amongst those he met at the garden parties was Vera Lynn (1917-2020) who like Ron was born in East Ham.
 Despite being a keen photographer he has no photographs of himself in naval uniform - but a few were found after his death.
 All of those taken on HMS Bickerton were lost when she was torpedoed.
 He never forgot the names of his shipmates at the stern of HMS Bickerton who were killed and could see them clearly in his mind's eye for the rest of his life.
 Ron had four children, ten grand children and eighteen great grandchildren but admitted to not being able to remember all their names.